oleg-cherednik/json-api/README.md

 ### `StaticJsonEngineFactory`

-This full name of this class is `ru.olegcherednik.json.impl.StaticJsonEngineFactory` and this is an implementation of the `JsonEngineFactory` interface. `json-api` does not scan the whole project for the factory class, it just tries to find the one with predefined name.
+The full name of this class is `ru.olegcherednik.json.impl.StaticJsonEngineFactory`.
+This is an implementation of the `JsonEngineFactory` interface. `json-api` does not scan the whole project for the factory class, it just tries to find the one with predefined name.
 So this is an entry point to the implementation.